timOTdev/0175_ragnarok_wallet/README.md

 - Send coins to another wallet on devnet.
 - View current wallet balance updated from latest price from CoinGecko.
 - Copy wallet address or scan with QR code.
 - Show transaction history for wallet.
-(Periodically reseted by Datahub service)
+(Periodically will reset with Datahub free tier)

 ---